-Ford Motor Company opened new 33,000 square foot Technical Support Center in Concord, North Carolina
+Ford Opens Technical Support Center In Concord, North Carolina

 “Performance is a critical and growing business for Ford,” said Jim Farley, Ford Executive Vice President, Global Marketing, Sales and Service and Lincoln.
 “We recognize our customers want vehicles that offer great fuel economy, leading technology and a great driving experience.
 Our new technical center is another tool that will help us continue to grow our performance vehicle business around the world.”